xmos/lib_sw_pll/doc/rst/sw_pll.rst

-The range is governed by the look up table (LUT) which has a finite number of entries and consequently a step size which affects the output jitter performance when the controller oscillates between two settings once locked.
+The range is governed by the look up table (LUT) which has a finite number of entries and consequently has a frequency step size.
+This affects the output jitter performance when the controller oscillates between two settings once locked.
 Note that the actual range and number of steps is highly configurable.

 .. figure:: ./images/lut_dco_range.png